unoplatform/uno.extensions/doc/Reactive/Reactive.md

 ```

 ### Select
-Synchronously projects each data from the source feed.
+Synchronously projects each data from the source _feed_.

 ```csharp
 public IFeed<WeatherAlert> Alert => Weather